Seven things I've learned building one of Scotland’s most flexible workplaces

 Making the list: Scotland’s Top 10 Flexible Employers

-Following our second year making Scotland’s Top 10 Flexible Employers, we figured it was the perfect time to talk more about what flexibility means at DirectID.
+Following our second year making Scotland’s Top 10 Flexible Employers, we figured it was the perfect time to talk more about what flexibility means at Atto.
 We ran a new communications and education initiative called the Seven Truths about Flexibility.
 To create the truths, we consulted widely with our people, including our leadership and team members who’ve been especially creative with flexibility.
 We also researched the market, consulted thought leaders in flexible work cultures, and absorbed the lessons learned.

 Our seven flexible truths